 4. Each employee should have their own login information.
 Do not allow employees to share passwords.

 When login credentials are shared, it is difficult to track individual actions and provides no audit trail.
 Only provide logins or other authorizations to those employees who require them.
 Wherever possible, use activity logs to monitor potential inappropriate or unauthorized access.
-For COLOTRUST Participants, MYACCESS offers dual factor authentication.
-If a login somehow falls into the wrong hands, there are still security questions to be answered as an added layer of safety.
+For COLOTRUST Participants, the online transaction portal offers multifactor authentication.
+If a login somehow falls into the wrong hands, a security code sent via email or text is required before the user is able to log in as an added layer of security.

 5. Use technology to your advantage whenever possible.